This article was originally published on March 10, 2016. It was updated on Nov. 29, 2018.

-If you’re like most people, you started blogging to share information and make money while at it.
-But to make money with your blog, you need to get visitors to your site.
-And how can you drive traffic to your blog to show off all that glorious new content?
+If you’re like most people, you started a website and/or blog to share information and make money while at it.
+But to make money with your blog or website, you need to get visitors to your site, send them offers to buy stuff, or at least keep in touch with them even when they aren’t visiting your site.
+But how can you stay top of mind, and drive traffic to your website or blog to show off all that glorious content you’re creating?
 It’s all about starting an email list.

-Yep, you’ve probably heard this from Internet marketers and fancy-shmancy peeps online pushing “sales funnels” and “opt-ins” and all those sexy content marketing and email marketing buzzwords.
-And, when it’s time to get serious about making a business out of your blog, you’ll need to get on the email list bandwagon!
+Yep, you’ve probably heard about “sales funnels” and “opt-ins” and all those sexy content marketing and email marketing buzzwords.
+And, when it’s time to get serious about making a business out of your blog or getting lots of eyes on your business website, you’ll need to get on the email list bandwagon!

 Let me guess, you’re on a budget (join the club).
-If you’re just starting out in the blogosphere you probably don’t have the cash to spend on a bunch of pricey promotion.
-But you need to promote your blog content to get new readers, which will attract potential sponsors and make all kinds of good stuff happen as your blog readership grows.
+If you’re just starting your own venture you probably don’t have the cash to spend on a bunch of pricey promotions.
+But you need to promote your blog or website content to get new readers and visitors, which will attract potential sponsors and customers and make all kinds of good stuff happen as your traffic numbers grow.

 For just a few cents per message, you can send kick-ass email campaigns that drive people back to your blog.
 Plus, the ROI is remarkable — about $43 for every $1 spent.
 Wowza.